-- electrification of the energy market, - increasing low carbon technologies in the electricity mix from around 45 % today to 60 % in 2020, - developing and integrating smart electricity grids and technologies enabling distributed generation, electrification of transport, and to respond dynamically to demand side efficiency, and - implementation of the EU Directive on Energy Performance of Buildings requiring all new buildings to be zero-energy from 2021 onwards.
+- electrification in energy supply and end use across all energy-using industry sectors, - increasing low carbon technologies in the electricity mix from around 45 % today to 60 % in 202072. - developing and integrating smart electricity grids and technologies enabling distributed generation, electrification of transport, and to respond dynamically to demand side efficiency, and - implementation of the EU Directive on Energy Performance of Buildings73 requiring all new buildings to be zero-energy from 2021 onwards.